compwright/passport-saml-metadata/README.md

 * `signingCert`
 * `encryptionCert`
 * `claimSchema` - an object hash of claim identifiers that may be provided in the SAML assertion

+#### Options parameter details:
+* `authnRequestBinding`: if set to `HTTP-POST`, will attempt to load identityProviderUrl/logoutUrl via HTTP-POST binding in metadata, otherwise defaults to `HTTP-Redirect`
+* `throwExceptions`: if set to `true`, will throw upon exception

 ### metadata(app)(config = {})